deriv-com/flutter-chart/docs/contribution.md

 Consider Performance: Optimize performance by implementing techniques such as caching, rendering only visible data points, or utilizing hardware acceleration when possible.
 Ensure that the package performs well on different devices and handles large datasets efficiently.

-Documentation and Examples: Update the documentation and provide clear examples for using the new features or modifications.
-Include explanations of the API, usage scenarios, and any required configurations.
-Illustrate the expected results and provide sample code to help users of the package or other contributors to understand how to integrate the new functionality.

 Test on Real Financial Data: Validate the functionality and accuracy of the financial chart package by testing it with real financial data.
 Ensure that the charts can handle various data patterns, such as irregular time intervals, different chart types, and large data ranges.

 When the new functionality is ready for review please do a self-review first before passing to review.
 Please make sure all Dart analysis warnings in your changes are fixed and all the tests are passed.
 Can run the following commands before passing to review:

 ```
 flutter analyze
 flutter test